 h) Resolution 58 (Rev. Geneva, 2022) of WTSA, on encouraging the creation of national computer incident response teams (CIRTs), particularly for developing countries;

-i) Resolution 69 (Rev. Kigali, 2022) of this conference, on facilitating the creation of CIRTs, particularly for developing countries, and cooperation among them;
+i) Resolution 69 (Rev. Baku, 2025) of this conference, on facilitating the creation of CIRTs, particularly for developing countries, and cooperation among them;

 j) Resolution 67 (Rev. Kigali, 2022) of this conference, on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;